SINTEF/dlite/storages/python/python-storage-plugins/README.md

 * blob - a plugin for Binary Large OBjects (BLOBs).

 * bson - a plugin for BSON (binary JSON).
-Consists of two files:
-  "bson_plugin.py" and "save_bson.py".
 Requires the pymongo package.

 * csv - a plugin for CSV files.